nnym/reflect/README.md

 - `StackFrames` assists in getting stack frames and callers and supports `StackWalker` and the traditional `StackTraceElement[]`.
 - `Types` deals with `Class`es in many ways.

+### Developing
+[uncheck for IntelliJ IDEA](https://github.com/auoeke/uncheck#using-the-intellij-plugin) is recommended in order to suppress checked exception warnings.

-Relevant tests are in [`ReflectTest`](test/net/auoeke/reflect/ReflectTest.java) and the [categorized test classes](test/test).
+Relevant tests are in [`ReflectTest`](test/reflect/ReflectTest.java) and the [categorized test classes](test/test).

-Some tests are irrelevant but I keep them anyway for now.
+Other tests are irrelevant but I keep them anyway for now.